vtex/shoreline/packages/site/documentation/components/toast.md

 <blockquote palette="blue">

 Make sure to call the `useToast` hook one component level below the `<ToastProvider>`.
-This is necessary in order to the Toast work.
+This is necessary in order for the Toast work.

 </blockquote>